Jejesar/Jejesar/README.md

 ## About me.
 Hello, I'm Jejesar, my real name is Jérôme Sartiaux.
 I'm currently a industrial computer sciences student in 2nd grade.
-I'm 19 years old.
+I'm 20 years old.

+### Actual project(s)
+I'm currently working on :
+- a Discord bot (Sanduuqa)
+- a dashboard for this bot
+- an admin page for a website (to modify the content of this one)

 ### Development skills